sanic-org/sanic-ext/CONTRIBUTING.md

 1. Check other pull requests first, make sure your contributions are not duplicate to others.
 2. Run all tests at your machine, make sure your contributions are working and do not break anything.
-3. Documents and examples will be very appreciated.
+3. Documentation and examples will be very appreciated.

 ## Release Process